 His creation delights in Him.

-his Lord, his Maker, so high and great,
+his Lord, his Maker, so high, so great, and so good

 God does not see us as we see ourselves.

 He sees our true nature as He made us:

 through His goodness.